sebastian-mora/awsssome_phish/README.md

 1. Install serverless framework
     `npm install serverless`

-2. Add notification email address to `config.js`

-3. Specific the SSO URL and region in `config.js`
+2. Specific the SSO URL and region in `config.js`

 3. Deploy the API
     `sls deploy`

-5. Take note of the API Key and deployed endpoints.
+4. Take note of the API Key and deployed endpoints.

     At this stage, you will want to consider adding a custom domain name to your deployment.